aalons012/Project-VI/src/README.md

-PEADSE LOOK AT THE OUTLINE BEFORE CONTINUING
+PLEASE LOOK AT THE OUTLINE BEFORE CONTINUING
 # TestCustomerAdvanced.java
 ## Pass
 ```